Other energy companies reviews

 Bulb Energy in the news

-September: Customers will face their third price rise of 2018 on 11 November, Bulb announced.
-It’s increasing the price of its tariff by 11.1%, meaning the average home will pay £102 more per year.
+November: Customers faced the third price rise of 2018, increasing the price of its tariff by 11.1%.
+As a result, the average home will pay £102 more per year.

 It said that wholesale energy costs had ‘gone up substantially’ since its last price increase in June – and have risen nearly 50% over the past year.